Editorial Standards

 Key Takeaways

-• You file Form 8404 separately from your return by your original, unextended due date for the tax year that ends with or includes the IC‑DISC’s year end.
-The form lists a Kansas City, MO address.
+- You file Form 8404 separately from your return by your original, unextended due date for the tax year that ends with or includes the IC‑DISC’s year end.
+Pull the current mailing address from irs.gov/wheretofile under digit 8.

-• The annual charge is not the general IRS underpayment rate.
+- The annual charge is not the general IRS underpayment rate.
 It is a base period T‑bill rate factor defined under section 995, and the factor is shown on that year’s Form 8404.
-For 2024 the factor is 0.050531976 for a 366‑day year.
+For 2025 the factor is 0.041641381 for a 365‑day year.
 Late payment interest, if you miss the deadline, uses section 6621 and is compounded daily.

 What Form 8404 Actually Does

-Form 8404 is a short, separate filing that calculates and reports the yearly interest you owe because you have deferred tax on IC‑DISC income.
+Form 8404 is a short, separate filing that calculates and reports the yearly interest you owe because you have deferred tax on IC‑DISC income (it is mailed on its own to the address listed at irs.gov/wheretofile under digit 8 – do not attach it to Form 1040 or Form 1120).
 The mechanics are simple.
 You compute your actual federal income tax.
 Then you compute a hypothetical tax as if you had included the deferred DISC income in the current year.
 The difference is your DISC‑related deferred tax liability.
 Multiply that by the base period T‑bill rate factor published for that filing year, and that product is the interest you owe.

 The IRS maintains an “About Form 8404” page that confirms purpose, links to the current PDF, and shows whether there are any developments.
 As of August 27, 2025, the page reports no new updates and links to the current form.
 Always check this page first.